quicwg/base-drafts/draft-ietf-quic-http.md

 corner cases around synchronization of changes.

 Some transport-level options that HTTP/2 specifies via the SETTINGS frame are superseded by QUIC transport parameters in HTTP/3.
-The HTTP-level options that are retained in HTTP/3 have the same value as in HTTP/2.
+The HTTP-level setting that is retained in HTTP/3 has the same value as in HTTP/2.
 The superseded settings are reserved, and their receipt is an error.
 See
 {{settings-parameters}} for discussion of both the retained and reserved values.